Dowell-Lab/Nascent-Flow/README.md

 ```

-    $ nextflow run main.nf  -profile slurm_grch38 --workdir '</nextflow/work/temp/>' --outdir '</my/project/>' --email <john.doe@themailplace.com> --sras '</dir/to/sras/*>'
+    $ nextflow run main.nf  -profile slurm_grch38 --workdir '</nextflow/work/temp/>' --outdir '</my/project/>' --email <john.doe@themailplace.com> --sras '</dir/to/sras>'

 ```

-All directory paths must be enclosed in quotes.
+Directory paths for sras/fastqs must be enclosed in quotes.
 Notice the name of the configuration file.
 It's generally a good idea to keep separate configuration files for samples using different reference genomes, and different organisms.
 The pipeline runs ***paired-end by default***.
 The --singleEnd flag must be added for all single-end data.
 While most nascent data is single-end, Groovy configurations make paired-end processing an easier default.

 If anything went wrong, you don't need to restart the pipeline from scratch.
 Instead...